The so-called completing the square is a method for solving quadratic equations of the form

 The binomial theorem, also known as the general binomial formula, is

 For $n = 0$ this is clear.
-Further applies
+Furthermore, one has

 \[ \begin{align} \left(a + b\right)^{n + 1} &= \left(a + b\right)^n\left(a + b\right) = \left(a + b\right)\sum_{k = 0}^{n}\left(\begin{array}{c} n\\ k \end{array}\right)a^kb^{n - k}\nonumber\\ &= \sum_{k = 0}^{n}\frac{n!}{k!\left(n - k\right)!}a^{k + 1}b^{n - k} + \sum_{k = 0}^{n}\frac{n!}{k!\left(n - k\right)!}a^kb^{n - k + 1}\nonumber\\ &= \sum_{k = 1}^{n + 1}\frac{n!}{\left(k - 1\right)!\left(n + 1 - k\right)}a^kb^{n - k + 1} + \sum_{k = 0}^{n}\frac{n!}{k!\left(n - k\right)!}a^kb^{n - k + 1}\nonumber\\ &= \sum_{k = 1}^{n + 1}\frac{\left(n + 1\right)!}{k!\left(n + 1 - k\right)!}\frac{k}{n + 1}a^kb^{n - k + 1}\nonumber\\ & + \sum_{k = 0}^{n}\frac{\left(n + 1\right)!}{k!\left(n + 1 - k\right)!}\frac{n + 1 - k}{n + 1}a^kb^{n - k + 1}\nonumber\\ &= \sum_{k = 0}^{n + 1}\frac{\left(n + 1\right)!}{k!\left(n + 1 - k\right)!}a^kb^{n - k + 1}\left(\frac{k + n + 1 - k}{n + 1}\right)\nonumber\\ &= \sum_{k = 0}^{n + 1}\frac{\left(n + 1\right)!}{k!\left(n + 1 - k\right)!}a^kb^{n + 1 - k} = \sum_{k = 0}^{n + 1}\left(\begin{array}{c} n + 1\\ k \end{array}\right)a^kb^{n + 1 - k}. \end{align} \]